 It’s absolutely perfect for making tuna Salad or chicken salad.
 If you don’t eat seafood or meat, simply substitute the tuna or chicken for mashed chickpeas like we do for this smashed chickpea salad.

-You can also turn mayo into your own creamy salad dressings!
-Try this simple tartar sauce.
+You can also turn mayo into your own creamy sauces!
+Try this simple tartar sauce or make my easy fry sauce.

 Easy Vegan Mayonnaise